The Lawton Standard Co. is raising the standard for foundries.

 In 1978, Randall W. Lawton took over as president of The C.A.
 Lawton Co.
 Additionally, after the bankruptcy of Rothe, Bay Engineered Castings (BEC) was formed.
 BEC became the brand identity for Lawton’s foundry and the castings it produced.
 Charles Lawton III remained involved as treasurer of BEC.

 In 1983, a recession hit.
-This recession resulted in the sinking of the Bay Engineered Castings.
+This recession led to the decline of Bay Engineered Castings.
 In order to restore the company, Randall Lawton took over as president of BEC.
-His first action as president was to hire leadership-minded individuals, and assist them in designing better processes both for manufacturing and communication.
+His first action as president was to hire leadership-minded individuals and assist them in designing better processes, both for manufacturing and communication.

 By 1985, through Randall’s leadership, Bay Engineered Castings was on its feet again.